Eightmile River

 The source of the Eightmile River is a swampy, undeveloped region in the town of East Haddam, Connecticut, centered between Ackley Road, Hall Kilbourne Road, Usher Swamp Road, and Miles Standish Road.
-The Eightmile River runs for 13.4 mi to Hamburg Cove near Hamburg, Connecticut.
+The Eightmile River runs for 13.4 mi to Hamburg Cove in the town of Lyme, Connecticut.

 The East Branch of the river begins 1/10 of a mile west of the junction of Route 85 and Witch Meadow Road, about 1 mile north of Salem, Connecticut.
 A popular paddling route begins about 3 miles southwest of Salem along Darling Road about a half mile southwest of the junction of White Birch Road.
 Most of the route is whitewater reaching Class III-IV at its most difficult with some flatwater and quickwater between the rapids.
 A take-out can be found at the Route 156 bridge just before the river's confluence with the main branch of the Eightmile River.